JuliaGraphs/Graphs.jl/doc/source/graphs.rst

 ===========

 This package provides several graph types that implement different subsets of interfaces.
-In particular, it has three graph types:
+In particular, it has four graph types:

 * ``GenericEdgeList``
 * ``GenericAdjacencyList``